Without goals, you’re aiming at nothing and hitting it each time. They give us each a target to aim at.

 Find out more in the posts below about setting and achieving goals in every season of life.

 When I first started writing again, after having little babies in the house, the topic was on frugal living mostly.
 Well, motherhood and frugal living.
 I would have balked at the concept of Abundance.
 Why?
 Survival Mode Scarcity Can’t See Abundance Well, as I’ve written before regarding poverty, when you’re in the thick of it […]

 Every year for the last several years, I’ve prayed about and chosen a different word as my “theme” for the year.
 This year, 2018, the theme is Mastery.
-One of the reasons for choosing mastery is that this has been something I’ve been working on in some areas in my life.
-I’m great at starting […]
+One reason for choosing mastery is that this has been something I’ve been working on in some areas in my life.
+I’m great at starting things, and […]

 I have a serious problem sometimes.
 Maybe I should say “Had” a serious problem.
-Although to be honest, it still crops up from time to time.
+Although, to be honest, it still crops up from time to time.
 Steven Pressfield in War of Art would call it “Resistance”.
-Maybe Gretchen Rubin would call it a bad habit.
+Maybe Gretchen Rubin would call it a nasty habit.
 It’s procrastination, my friends.
 Mixed, to be honest, with self-loathing, […]

 Maybe this is a bit of wisdom that comes with age — the biggest danger I see for me and for others in getting things done and managing our time best is not so much in being lazy, but in doing the wrong stuff.
 For me, productivity is all about doing the right stuff and […]

 One of the best skills you can ever develop as a human being is the fine art of acting vs reacting.
-This is one of those things you learn more and more as you get older.
-That is if you’re willing to listen to life’s lessons sent your way.
-A professor in college used to urge […]
+This is one of those things you learn more and more as you mature.
+If you’re willing to listen to life’s lessons sent your way.
+A professor in college used to urge us to […]

 There are seasons in our lives when you’re feeling overwhelmed.
 Here’s how to cope with those seasons.